gnzlbg/static_vector/README.md

 - Enabled/Requirements: only enabled if `value_type` supports the corresponding operations.
 - Complexity: for two vectors of sizes N and M, the complexity is O(1) if N != M, otherwise, the comparison operator of `value_type` is invoked at most N times.
-- Exception safety: `noexcept(true)` if the comparison operator of `value_type` is `noexcept`, otherwise can only throw if the comparison operator can throw.
+- Exception safety: `noexcept` if the comparison operator of `value_type` is `noexcept`, otherwise can only throw if the comparison operator can throw.

 # Acknowledgments